Presburger Arithmetic with algebraic scalar multiplications: Quadratic irrationals: General lower bound

 Observe that if we apply these rules on blocks of length $g_{r}(\lambda)$, starting with $0\dots0$, then we get:

 So the blocks cycle back to $0 \dots 0$ eventually.
 Thus we will characterize $C$ as the binary words obtained by applying this transformation rule until the block $0 \dots 0$ is reached.
 We define:

-For readability, we use $\land \; , \; ;$ interchangeably to denote conjunctions.
-Lines~\eqref{cond1} and~\eqref{cond2} set up the first block in $A$ and $C$, and say that that $A$ and $C$ are all empty outside the range $[x,y]$.
-Line~\eqref{inc} expresses the increment rule~\eqref{eq:inc} for every $2$ consecutive blocks in $C$.
-Here $w$ and $z$ represent $2$ corresponding digits in $2$ consecutive blocks.
-Line~\eqref{carry1} expresses the carry rule~\eqref{eq:carry}.
-Line~\eqref{carry2} ensures that the blocks in $C$ do not cycle back to $0\dots0$, because their last digits cannot decrease from~1 down to~0.
-Line~\eqref{last} ensures that the last block is $1\dots1$. \end{proof}
+For readability, we use commas and semicolons to denote conjunctions of atoms and sub-clauses in~\eqref{largealign}.
+Lines~2-3 of~\eqref{largealign} set up the block structures in $A$ and $C$.
+They make sure that $A$ and $C$ are empty outside the range $[x,y]$, and that the blocks in $A$ are of the form $1 0 0 \dots$.
+Line 4 of \eqref{largealign} expresses the increment rule~\eqref{eq:inc} for every two consecutive blocks in $C$.
+Here $z,w$ represent the first digits in two consecutive blocks.
+Line~5 of of \eqref{largealign} expresses the carry rule~\eqref{eq:carry}.
+Line~6 of \eqref{largealign} ensures that the blocks in $C$ do not cycle back to $0\dots0$, because their last digits cannot decrease from~1 down to~0.
+The last line of~\eqref{largealign} ensures that the last block in $C$ is $1\dots1$. \end{proof}

 By induction, it is easy to see that $F^{\lambda}_{r}$ has $r$ alternating quantifier blocks, starting with $\for$.
 Observe that $F^{\lambda}_{r+1}$ has $5$ more variables than $F^{\lambda}_{r}$, namely $z,w,D,E,t$.
 Therefore, we have again by induction that $F_{r}^{\lambda}$ has at most $5(r+1)$ variables.
 We can also bound their lengths: